aerogear/graphback/packages/graphback-codegen-input/README.md

 - Various DBLayer generators

 `InputProcessor` abstraction provides seamless way for providing valid input for generators.

-This package is not designed to be used directly and it
+> Note: This package is not designed to be used directly.

 ## Adding support for new inputs types